nasa/isaac/astrobee/behaviors/inspection/panorama_coverage_planning.md

-\page inspection Panorama coverage planning
+\page pano_coverage Panorama coverage planning

 A panorama coverage plan is a sequence of image center pan/tilt values.
 The objective of panorama coverage planning is to generate a